bstaber/rustineers/book/src/ridge_regression_1d/functional_std/loss_function.md

 ## Inlined iterator-based implementation

 Let's implement the loss function in a more compact way.
-Instead of breaking the computation into multiple intermediate steps—like computing `y_hat`, `residuals`, and then squaring each residual—here we inline all computations into a single expression using iterators and closures.
+Instead of breaking the computation into multiple intermediate steps like computing `y_hat`, `residuals`, and then squaring each residual, here we inline all computations into a single expression using iterators and closures.

 This is ideal for demonstrating the expressive power of Rust's iterator API, especially once you're comfortable with basic slice handling and `.map()` chaining.